robwschlegel/heatwaveR/README.md

 The **`heatwaveR`** R package contains the original functions from the **`RmarineHeatWaves`** package that calculate and display marine heatwaves (MHWs) according to the definition of Hobday et al. (2016) as well as calculating and visualising marine cold-spells (MCSs) as first introduced in Schlegel et al. (2017a).

+This package does what **`RmarineHeatWaves`** does, but faster.
+The entire package has been deconstructed and modularised, and slow portions of the code are being implemented in C++.
+C++ has already replaced some of the bottlenecks that slowed down the climatology creation portions of the code, and we will slowly but surely improve the efficiency and speed in other portions of the code too.
+Currently the R code runs about as fast as the original python functions, at least in as far as applying it to single time series of temperatures.
+Readers familiar with both languages will know about the ongoing debate around the relative speed of the two languages.
+In our experience, R can be as fast as python, provided that attention is paid the finding ways to reduce the computational inefficiencies that stem from i) the liberal use of complex and inefficient non-atomic data structures, such as data frames; ii) the reliance on non-vectorised calculations such as loops; and iii) lazy (but convenient) coding that comes from drawing too heavily on the tidyverse suite of packages.
+We will continue to ensure that **`heatwaveR`** becomes more-and-more efficient so that it can be applied to large gridded data products with ease.

 A new package was developed and released in order to better accommodate the inclusion of the definitions of atmospheric heatwaves in addition to MHWs.
 Additionally, **`heatwaveR`** also provides the first implementation of a definition for a ‘compound heatwave’.
 There are currently multiple different definitions for this type of event and each of which has an algorithm provided for it in the output of the `detect_event()` function.

 This package is not yet available on CRAN, but may be installed from GitHub by issuing the following command: